 Whether you are a vintage camper owner, someone in the throes of a renovation and needing answers, or just a dreamer with a dream, this tag will lead you to all kinds of fun folks on a similar journey!

 A couple of Sundays ago I kidnapped Heffe post California Burrito at Tacos Por Favor and we fought the road warriors up the PCH to Will Rogers State Beach to take a look at an little piece of gypsy heaven via 16321 Pacific Coast Hwy — a tiny fantasy that seeded itself into my mind the night before as I stumbled upon a little Trulia gem.

 I purchased my first Shasta camper in 2008.
 She is a 1968 Shasta 1500.
-Safe to say, I have been a bit obsessed with the lifestyle of vintage campers ever since.
-Our most recent acquisition is a 1961 Shasta 16-SC, she's in a state of disrepair and we're looking for the time and place to get her all fixed up!
+I have been obsessed with the lifestyle of vintage campers ever since.
+Our most recent acquisition is a 1961 Shasta 16-SC, she's in a state of disrepair and we're on the pursuit of time and space to get her all fixed up!
 Join us on our journey!